MonsieurV/monsieurv.github.io/_posts/2016-03-30-radiation-watch-safecast.markdown

 {% include footnote.html number="3" note="For the usage please refer to the [GitHub README](https://github.com/MonsieurV/SafecastPy#basic-usage)." %}

 {% include footnote.html number="4" note="I'm already sorry for the data logging discontinuity, caused by my internet connection very too frequent outages.
 I really do need to relocate." %}

+{% include footnote.html number="5" note="More or less.
+Tell me where it's not good or clear enough." %}

+{% include footnote.html number="6" note="Like putting all that in a box and create a software platform for everyone to easily publish background radiation measurements.
+It will be the people choice to publish their sensor data to internet services or open-data platforms X or Y - simply by pushing a button.
+Well, that's an idea." %}